Fort Gordon: Renaming

-On June 11, 2025, it was announced that the current President, Donald J. Trump, would rename the base back to Fort Gordon, now named after Medal of Honor recipient Master Sergeant Gary Gordon.
+On June 11, 2025, it was announced that President Donald Trump would rename the base back to Fort Gordon, now named after Medal of Honor recipient Master Sergeant Gary Gordon.
 According to Maj.
 Gen. Ryan Janovic, commander of the Cyber Center of Excellence, the change was effective immediately, notably faster than other contemporaneous base renames.

 Consolidating operations and facilities

 Due to increases in the need and use of cyber technology, the US Army decided to consolidate the United States Army Cyber Command into one location.
 Fort Gordon and Fort George Meade were considered to receive this command.
 In December 2013 it was announced that Fort Gordon was selected.